 Jackson, Edward C.(born: 1831 - died: 1912)

-freedom.
+Edward C. Jackson, an enslaved man, was born in Lexington, KY.
+In 1850 he married Matilda C. Blair who was free; she purchased his freedom.
 The couple moved to Xenia, OH, where they owned a grocery store.
 During the Civil War, they moved to Springfield, OH, where they owned a second-hand store.

 By 1868, the couple had moved back to Xenia, where Jackson became one of the first African American city council members.
 He was also a trustee on the Board of Wilberforce University and a member of the Wilberforce Lodge Free and Accepted Masons.